Mental Capacity Act 2005 at a glance

 Interface with the MHA

-It will be important for health and social staff who support some client groups (for example, those with mental health problems, particularly those with severe and enduring mental ill health, or older people) to have an understanding of the interface issues between the MCA and the Mental Health Act 1983 (as amended by the 2007 Act).
+It will be important for health and social care staff who support some client groups (for example, those with mental health problems, particularly those with severe and enduring mental ill health, or older people) to have an understanding of the interface issues between the MCA and the Mental Health Act 1983 (as amended by the 2007 Act).
 This will also include the need to have an awareness of the Deprivation of Liberty Safeguards.
+Health and social care staff who support people should have an understanding that there are still requirements to follow the MCA even when a person is detained under the Mental Health Act, and an understanding which legal framework should be used at the relevant time, to deprive a person of their liberty.